FragFM: Hierarchical Framework for Efficient Molecule Generation via Fragment-Level Discrete Flow Matching: Details of NPGen Benchmark

-Furthermore, we only consider neutral molecules without salts, filtering charged molecules and molecules containing "." in their SMILES representation.
-After filtering, a total of 658,566 molecules were retained.
-The resulting dataset was randomly partitioned into training, validation, and test subsets using an 85:5:15 split under the assumption of i.i.d. sampling, yielding 526,852, 32,928, and 98,786 molecules, respectively.
+Furthermore, we consider only neutral molecules, excluding salts and molecules containing "." in their SMILES representations.
+After filtering, 658,566 molecules were retained.
+The resulting dataset was randomly partitioned into training, validation, and test subsets using an 80:5:15 split under the assumption of i.i.d. sampling, yielding 526,852, 32,928, and 98,786 molecules, respectively.